Gnurdle/workshop-docs/Pages/2-basics.md

 They went lots of places.

-First there are a lot of functions that work on and generate sequences.
+First there are a lot of functions that work on and generate sequences, which do the sorts of things that loops often do, only in a much cleaner way.

 ```Clojure
 user> (range 10)